mratsim/constantine/README.md

 ## Curves supported

-At the moment the following curves are supported, adding a new curve only requires adding the prime modulus and its bitsize in [constantine/config/curves.nim](constantine/config/curves.nim).
+At the moment the following curves are supported, adding a new curve only requires adding the prime modulus and its bitsize in [constantine/config/curves.nim](constantine/config/curves_declaration.nim).

 The following curves are configured:

+> Note: At the moment, finite field arithmetic is fully supported
+>       but elliptic curve arithmetic is work-in-progress.

 ### ECDH / ECDSA curves